russellbits/russellbits.com/src/routes/lab/3d-card-flip/+page.md

 title: 3D Card Flip
 slug: 3d-card-flip
 date: '2024-05-15'
-summary: 'A card that flips in 3D when you roll over it.'
+summary: 'A useful UI element for a game or for preview images with information on the other side; a card that flips over in 3D.'
 experimentImage: '/lab/3d-card-flip.png'
 ---